-This minimally-invasive procedure uses a small needle and probe device to reduce a herniated disc, quickly relieving pain in most patients.
+This minimally-invasive procedure uses a small needle and advanced radiofrequency technology to reduce a herniated disc, quickly relieving pain in most patients.
 The procedure may be performed on an outpatient basis using a gentle, relaxing medicine and local anesthetic.